The Ultimate Guide to Canadian-Made Household Products: Buy Local, Support Canadian Businesses (UPDATE MARCH 5, 2025)

 • Canadian Tire – Offers home, auto, outdoor, and kitchen products, with many Canadian-made items.

-• Metro – A grocery store chain that carries a variety of Canadian-made foods.
+• Metro, Sobeys, Giant Tiger – Grocery stores carrying a variety of Canadian-made foods.

-• Home Hardware – Canadian-owned home improvement and construction supply retailer.
+• Home Hardware, RONA, Lee Valley – Home improvement and construction supply retailers.

 Canadian-Made Grocery & Fresh Food Products